sleepytaco/UnTube/README.md

     The main advantage of this feature was that for playlists with 100s or even 1000s of videos, it only needs to load the first 50 videos every time, vastly improving the playlist page load speed.

 Additional interactive features such as the progress bar and tagging playlist were all made possible because of htmx.
 Any questions on how I've implemented some of the features on this site?
 Please send me an email at [abukhan363@gmail.com](mailto:abukhan363@gmail.com) with your feedback and questions.
 I will be happy to share my code and thought process to illustrate how I implemented the site's features using htmx.

-## Libraries/Resources Used

-- [Poetry](https://python-poetry.org/docs/) - Tool to manage my Python dependencies
-- [django-split-settings](https://pypi.org/project/django-split-settings/) - Tool to help aggregate mulitple setting files into one
-- [Bootstrap5](https://blog.getbootstrap.com/2021/05/05/bootstrap-5/) - Whole UI of the site was built using Bootstrap.
-- [htmx](https://htmx.org) - Used this beautiful library all throughout my site to help simplify making AJAX calls and focus on building highly interactive site with just a little bit of code.
-- [fontawesome](fontawesome.com/) - All the lovely icons are provided by fontawesome.
-- [Charts.js](https://www.chartjs.org/) - All the charts that you see on the site were made using Charts.js
-- [Choices.js](https://github.com/Choices-js/Choices) - The search bar uses this library to effectively search through 100s of channels or tags.
-- [Clipboard.js](https://clipboardjs.com/) - The copy-paste buttons on the site were made possible because of this library.
-- [robohash](https://robohash.org/) - Used robohash to generate a unique robot profile picture for users based on their username.
-- [SVG Loaders](https://github.com/SamHerbert/SVG-Loaders) - SVG loader signs found all over the site were taken from SamHerbert.
-All the previews of the loaders can be found at [his site](https://samherbert.net/svg-loaders/)
-- [Bleach](https://pypi.org/project/bleach/) - Utilized this wherever I took in input from the user (import playlists, video notes, labels, tags, etc.)
-- [djhtml](https://github.com/rtts/djhtml) - Django/Jinja template indenter.
-My HTML templates were getting messy pretty quickly, so using an indenter saved me a lot of time.

 ## To Do